 5. Two words: Button Gwinnett.
 C’mon, do we even need to explain this one?!
 It’s a rare enough feat to be the namesake county of someone who actually signed the Declaration of Independence.
 But … But … His first name was Button?
 Button?!
 How cool is that?
 Answer: So cool that “Hamilton” creator Lin Manuel Miranda and CBS late night host Stephen Colbert debuted their version of “Button!” aka “the next great American musical,” back in December.
 See it on YouTube.

 7. A million people (any minute now) can’t be wrong.
 For three consecutive years in the 1980’s, once rural Gwinnett was the fastest-growing county in the entire United States.
 By 1990, in fact, the population had more than doubled to just under 353,000.
 To which Gwinnettians now say, Oh puh-leeze!
 In the 2010 Census, Gwinnett’s total population had swelled to an eyepopping 805,321.
 The county’s own “Unified Plan” projects that a little over one million people will be living there by the year 2030.
 Maybe it’s the only-in-Gwinnett thrill of getting to drive on both Jimmy Carter Boulevard and Ronald Reagan Parkway that’s attracting them all.
-Still, best book your tickets now for upcoming seasons at Aurora Theatre, the Lawrenceville juggernaut that frequently sweeps the musical categories at the Suzi Bass Awards (Atlanta’s version of the Tonys).
+Still, best book your tickets now for upcoming seasons at Aurora Theatre, the Lawrenceville juggernaut that’s pretty much swept the musical categories at the Suzi Bass Awards (Atlanta’s version of the Tonys) for the last four years.

 8. Someone already living in Gwinnett is a major, major celebrity.
 With apologies to Glenn Burns or the good folks over at the Weather Channel, the most famous weather prognosticator here is General Beauregard Lee.
 For years, the esteemed groundhog has been emerging on February 2nd to look for his shadow and signs of an early spring at the Yellow River Game Ranch in Lilburn.
 “Beau” has appeared on the Today Show, received honorary doctorates from several Georgia colleges and even had one of his claims rated “Mostly True” by the AJC’s no-fools-suffered Politifact operation.